-In response to the ongoing pandemic, Arts On Site presents a low risk indoor performance series at 12 Saint Marks Place.
-ARTS ALIVE features a collection of NYC artists from music and dance with each artist individually showcased on a separate date.
+Arts On Site presents a low risk indoor performance series at 12 Saint Marks Place.
+ARTS ALIVE features a series of individual evening length works from NYC artists from music, theater, and dance.
 This performance series has been created to adhere to current COVID-19 restrictions.
 Each performance is located in a large open studio with proper ventilation and there's a maximum of 16 guests per performance to allow for social distancing.
 Each artist performs a 30 to 45 minute piece with two performances on each specified date.

 PERFORMANCES: 6:30 & 8:30PM

 Feb 26th BODYSTORIES: TERESA FELLION & ROYA CARRERAS (dance)

 Feb 27th BODYSTORIES: TERESA FELLION & ROYA CARRERAS (dance)